BurendoUK/burendo-handbook-public/docs/People/Roles/full-stack-engineer.md

 We believe every engineer should have a fundamental understanding of development, infrastructure and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
 It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_

+At least one of:
-- Experience working within cloud environments, in particular AWS
+- Experience working within cloud environments, such as AWS, Azure or Google Cloud Platform.
+- Fundamental coding experience in Python, Java, C#, JavaScript, TypeScript or another widely used language.
+- Experience in front end development frameworks such as ReactJS, AngularJS or Vue.
+- Fundamental understand of infrastructure-as-code with Terraform or an equivalent technology

+Any of:
 - A good understanding of and experience working with agile methodologies
-- Fundamental coding experience in Python, Java, C# or another widely used language
-- Experience in front end development with a language such as JavaScript, TypeScript, ReactJS or AngularJS
-- Experience with database technologies of some flavour
-- Fundamental understand of infrastructure-as-code with Terraform or an equivalent technology
 - Experience working with CI/CD pipelines
 - Understanding of and working experience with source control, particularly Git
+- Experience with database technologies of some flavour

 ## Desirable skills